2010 Illinois gubernatorial election

 The 2010 Illinois gubernatorial election took place on November 2, 2010.
 Incumbent Democratic Governor Pat Quinn was elected to a full term in office, having become governor in 2009 following the impeachment and removal of Governor Rod Blagojevich.
 Quinn was elected as the Democratic nominee, the Illinois Green Party nominee was attorney and 2006 nominee Rich Whitney, the Republican nominee was State Senator Bill Brady, the Libertarian Party nominee was Lex Green, and Scott Lee Cohen ran as an independent.

 Quinn was elected to a full term in a very close race, defeating Brady by only about 32,000 votes with Brady carrying 98 of the state's 102 counties.
 Prior to the general election, the primary election in February 2010 featured extremely close races between candidates for the two largest parties' nominations.
 Quinn warded off a challenge by Comptroller Dan Hynes by a margin of about 8,300 votes, while Brady won the Republican nomination on the strength of fewer than 200 votes in a fractured seven-way race.
-This was the first time Gallatin County went Republican for the governor level since 1920.
+This was the first time Gallatin County went Republican at the gubernatorial level since 1920.
 The election marked the first time since 1852 that the Democrats won three consecutive gubernatorial elections in Illinois.
 This is also the first gubernatorial election since 1990 in which the winner was of the same party as the incumbent president.

-Election information
+Background

 The primaries and general elections coincided with those for federal elections (Senate and House), as well as those for other state offices.
 The election was part of the 2010 Illinois elections.

-Turnout

 For the primaries, turnout for the gubernatorial primaries was 22.21%, with 1,688,297 votes cast and turnout for the lieutenant gubernatorial primaries was 20.10% with 1,527,782 votes cast.
 For the general election, turnout was 49.69%, with 3,729,989 votes cast.

-Democratic primaries
+Democratic primary

 Quinn defeated Hynes by just under 9,000 votes, while Cohen won an upset over establishment candidates by just over 3% campaigning as a political outsider.